ivov/eslint-plugin-n8n-nodes-base/docs/rules/node-param-description-miscased-id.md

   name: "operation",
   type: "string",
   default: "",
-  description: "The Id of the user",
+  description: "The Id of the user provided",
 };

 const test = {